 “To me, learning to think is much more important, especially in the modern age.”
 Parke said.

 Experts say that parents who choose unschooling or home schooling for their children are usually well educated and believe that the present primary and secondary educational system is not structured for a world that rewards free thinking, curiosity, imagination and independence.

-“I don't think you can apply that to all schools.” said Hatch in defense of traditional schools.
+“I do not think you can apply that to all schools.” said Hatch in defense of traditional schools.
 “It's so hard to predict what opportunities and interests students will have in 20 years, or what the job market will be like in 15 or 20 years from now.
-I don't think anybody, schools or parents, can base their instruction primarily on that.”
+I do not think anybody, schools or parents, can base their instruction primarily on that.”

 When did the home schooling movement get started?

 Most trace the origins of unschooling to an approach devised by educator John Holt in the 1970s.
 He believed that children could be natural learners, instead of requiring formal schooling.

 “A core distinction between these two approaches, it would seem, comes down to beliefs about human nature, or at least the nature of the child and their learning.” said Robert Kunzman, an assistant professor at Indiana University..”Do they learn best following their own interests, or by being carefully led upon a preordained path.”